Wager Mutiny: Court martial into the loss of Wager

-Bulkley revealed his true identity to the Marshal, who immediately arrested him.
+Bulkeley revealed his true identity to the Marshal, who immediately arrested him.
 Upon arrival aboard Prince George, he sent some of his friends to visit Cheap to gauge his mood and intentions.
-Their report gave Bulkley little comfort.
+Their report gave Bulkeley little comfort.
 Cheap was in a vindictive frame of mind, telling them:

 Gentlemen, I have nothing to say for nor against Villains, until the Day of Tryal, and then it is not in my Power to be off from hanging them.

-Upon securing the main players, trial was set for Tuesday 15 April 1746, presided by Vice Admiral of the Red Squadron James Steuart.
-Much of what happened on the day land was first sighted off Patagonia as recounted here came out in sworn testimonies, with statements from Cheap, Byron, Hamilton, Bulkley, Cummins and King (who had also returned to England, under unknown circumstances) and a number of other crew members.
+Upon securing the main players, a trial was set for Tuesday, 15 April 1746, presided by Vice Admiral of the Red Squadron James Steuart.
+Much of what happened on the day land was first sighted off Patagonia, as recounted here, came out in sworn testimonies, with statements from Cheap, Byron, Hamilton, Bulkeley, Cummins, and King (who had also returned to England, under unknown circumstances) and several other crew members.

 Cheap, although keen to charge those who abandoned him aboard Speedwell with mutiny, decided not to make any accusations when it was suggested to him that any such claims would lead to his being accused of murdering Cozens.
 None of the witnesses was aware at this point that the Admiralty had decided not to examine events after the ship foundered as part of the scope of the court martial proceedings.
 After testimony and questioning, the men were all promptly acquitted of any wrongdoing, except for Baynes.
-He was admonished for not reporting the carpenter's sighting of land to the west to the captain or letting go the anchor when ordered.
+He was admonished for not reporting the carpenter's sighting of land to the west to the captain or letting go of the anchor when ordered.